jkanev/treetime/README.md

 I deliberately didn't give any time estimates for this.
 I'm using the software myself to organise my own data, so I'm interested in keeping this going.
 Nevertheless I cannot promise any specific release dates.
 If you have any suggestions or would like me to implement some feature sooner than I suggested here, please just drop me an email.

 Past
-- Done February 2016: Implement selection (the same item gets selected in all trees, changing a tab shows the same item)
+- Done February 2016: Implemented selection (the same item gets selected in all trees, changing a tab shows the same item)
-- Done March 2016: Implement remaining local functionality (Copy Branch as Sibling, Copy Children to Siblings, Remove from this Tree, Delete Item)
+- Done March 2016: Implemented remaining local functionality (Copy Branch as Sibling, Copy Children to Siblings, Remove from this Tree, Delete Item)
 - Done August 2016: Created installable python package
 - Done May 2017: Implemented new field type _text_
 - Done June 2017: Create deployable packages for Linux and Windows